Tisha-Malkani/EVENTIFY-Flexi-CA3/README.md

 - **User Dashboard**: A personalized dashboard for managing user-created events, with edit and delete options.
 - **Real-time Database Sync**: All event updates are immediately reflected across the platform.

+## Figma Design

+A single page of the application was designed and cloned in Figma to visualize the UI and refine layout and styling before development.

 ## Setup Instructions